laurynvar/project-exam/README.md

 #### SOIREES.EVENTS participants registration system

 An application used to register event participants, add them to MYSQL database and render the list of registered persons.
 Built with React, JavaScript for styling it was used `styled-components`.
-Some component was created with `MDB ui kit`.
+Some components was created with `MDB ui kit`.

 ## Project Status